-If you use a professional English editor to perform editing on your behalf, he or she will help you improve your writing and ensure it is consistent and logical.
+If you use a professional English editor to perform editing on your behalf, they will help you improve your writing and ensure it is consistent and logical.

-When you should order editing services: When you feel that your written English needs more than a basic check for mistakes and would benefit from the input of a professional English editor who can assist you to restructure the copy and improve the effectiveness of your writing.
+When you should order editing services: When you feel that your written English needs more than a basic check for mistakes and would benefit from the input of a professional English editor who can assist you in restructuring the copy and improving the effectiveness of your writing.

 Proofreading comes after editing and is the final stage of the editing process.